Philippine police admit to botching hostage crisis

 The police said its command group noted "some observations and defects" in handling the crisis, including "inadequate training and competence of assault team leader" and "inadequate capability, skills, equipment and planning of the assault team."
 Other issues included poor handling of hostage negotiations, side issues and events that agitated the hostage-taker, improper crowd control and a breakdown of media relations procedures in a hostage situation which was beamed live by global news networks.

-Aquino rang Hong Kong Chief Executive Donald Tsang on Tuesday, after Tsang had criticised the rescue and said the Philippine president had not contacted him or returned his call.
+Aquino rang Hong Kong Chief Executive Donald Tsang on Tuesday, after Tsang had criticized the rescue and said the Philippine president had not contacted him or returned his call.

 Wednesday was declared a day or mourning and a Buddhist ceremony was held for the victims at the wrecked bus, which remained on the road where the day-long siege had taken place in front of the grandstand where Aquino was sworn in as president less than two months ago.